praj-vijendra/AudioAsk/README.md

 # Audio Transcription and Diarization API

-This API provides endpoints for transcribing audio from YouTube videos or uploaded files, with speaker diarization capabilities using Distil-Whisper and pyannote.audio.
+This API provides endpoints for transcribing audio from YouTube videos or uploaded files, with speaker diarization capabilities using WhisperX and pyannote.audio.

 ## Features